ItsAlanK/apr-breathwork/README.md

 ### Heroku Deployment ###

+**NOTE** at the time of completing this project Heroku had issues deploying directly from GitHub and required using their CLI instead.
+More can be found about this process [here.](https://devcenter.heroku.com/articles/heroku-cli)

 To deploy this project to Heroku to be used remotely:

 1. Create an account with [Heroku](https://www.herokuapp.com/) if needed.
 Create a new project and give it a name.